Medical Billing Glossary

 A

-Money owed to a healthcare provider for services rendered but not yet paid.
-AR is tracked in days, with lower AR days indicating faster payment collection.
+Learn more →Money owed to a healthcare provider for services rendered but not yet collected.
+AR is tracked in days, with a lower Days in AR indicating faster collections.
+Industry benchmark is 30–40 days; best-in-class RCM operations achieve under 20 days.
+Large AR balances signal billing inefficiencies or payer delays.

 Adjustment

-A change to a patient's account that increases or decreases the balance.
-Common adjustments include contractual write-offs, bad debt, and professional courtesy discounts.
+A change to a patient's account that increases or decreases the outstanding balance.
+Common adjustments include contractual write-offs (the difference between billed charges and the payer's allowed amount), bad debt write-offs, charity care adjustments, and professional courtesy discounts.
+Adjustments are not lost revenue — contractual adjustments are expected per payer contracts.

 Allowed Amount